CAPS Services Overview

-USF Counseling & Psychological Services (CAPS) provides single-session therapy; brief individual and couples (both parties must be enrolled at USF), and group counseling for students, as well as consultation and outreach services to support students’ wellness and success.
+USF Counseling & Psychological Services (CAPS) provides single-session therapy; brief individual and couples (both parties must be enrolled at USF) counseling; and group counseling for students, as well as consultation and outreach services to support students’ wellness and success.
 Detailed information about specific services and accessing services can be accessed through the left-hand menu.

 The Scope of Our Services